 Gravé Du Pont had borne arms before becoming a merchant.
 He came up the St. Lawrence to trade furs at a very early date, reaching Trois-Rivières before 1599.
 Champlain credits him with playing a decisive role in obtaining the trading monopoly for Pierre Chauvin de Tonnetuit, which explains the fact that Troilus de La Roche de Mesgouez, feeling that his rights had been encroached upon, accused François Gravé of betraying “all those traders from Saint-Malo who had been his partners.”
 In 1600 Gravé Du Pont left Saint-Malo to take up residence at Honfleur.
 In the spring of this same year, he sailed for Tadoussac with Chauvin.
 He would have liked to go farther up the river, but his partner refused to do any exploring.

 Another conflict occurred the following year.
-The trading monopoly now belonged to the do Caëns, but Gravé arrived in the St. Lawrence to traffic in the name of the former associates.
+The trading monopoly now belonged to the de Caëns, but Gravé arrived in the St. Lawrence to traffic in the name of the former associates.
 Champlain attempted to negotiate, but Guillaume de Caën confiscated François Gravé’s ship and then, disillusioned, returned it to him.
 When the de Caën company was merged by the king with that of the former associates, Gravé Du Pont entered Guillaume de Caën’s service, working for him continuously until 1629.
-He passed the winter at Quebec in 1622–23, returned in 1624, then spent the winter there again in 1625–26.
-Next Gravé, more than 70 years old, and having had heart trouble in Acadia and suffering badly from gout (this ailment had been particularly violent in the previous few years) reappeared at Quebec in 1627, to the surprise of all.
-As a result of his long experience with the Indians, Gravé was an indispensable person; it was for this reason that de Caen had asked him to come back once more.
+He passed the winter at Quebec in 1622–23, returned in 1624, and then spent the winter there again in 1625–26.
+Next Gravé, who was old, had experienced heart trouble in Acadia, and was suffering badly from gout (this ailment had been particularly violent in the previous few years), reappeared at Quebec in 1627, to the surprise of all.
+As a result of his long experience with the indigenous people, Gravé was an indispensable person; it was for this reason that de Caen had asked him to come back once more.
 He remained at Quebec until 1629, suffering both from the famine and from his gout.
-In the spring of 1629, Champlain wanted him to go down the river to Gaspé in a boat fitted with a bedroom and in the care of people who would look after him.
-Gravé at first accepted, then changed his mind.
+In the spring of 1629 Champlain wanted him to go down the river to Gaspé in a boat fitted with a bedroom and in the care of people who would look after him.
+Gravé at first accepted, but then changed his mind.
 He was still at Quebec, ill in bed, when it capitulated.
 Finally he set sail with the Jesuits for Tadoussac and thence to England.
 We do not know what became of him subsequently.

-His unwavering friendship for Champlain, his personal services to the Recollets, the assistance he sometimes gave in exploration when he was responsible only for trading, his popularity with the Indians, all make of Gravé a very likable character; according to Sagard he was “jovial by nature,” even if he did sometimes lose his temper, “drink his liquor straight” and then roar for “relief from the pain of his gout.”
-Despite his old age and his recurrent periods of illness, he astonished his contemporaries by his indomitable energy, which in 1606 earned for him the praise of Lescarbot in the latter’s Adieu aux François.
+His unwavering friendship for Champlain, his personal services to the Recollets, the assistance he sometimes gave in exploration when he was responsible only for trading, and his popularity with the indigenous people, all make Gravé a very likable character; according to Sagard he was “jovial by nature,” even if he did sometimes lose his temper, “drink his liquor straight,” and then roar for “relief from the pain of his gout.”
+Despite his age and his recurrent periods of illness, he astonished his contemporaries with his indomitable energy, which in 1606 earned for him the praise of Lescarbot in the latter’s Adieu aux François.

 Bréard, Documents relatifs à la marine normande, 65, 93–99, 100–34 (passim), 223–26 contains the inventory of all documents concerning Gravé Du Pont (no new ones have since come to light).
 Champlain, Works (Biggar), I, 125–65, 422n., 426, and n., et passim; II, 11–14, 32–35, 143–48, et passim; III, 24 ff., 177 ff., 228–230, et passim; IV, 361–66, et passim; V, 24–27, 39–48, et passim; VI, 29–38, et passim, Escrit of La Roche, quoted in Gustave Lanctot, “L’établissement du marquis de La Roche à l’ile de Sable,” CHA Report, 1933, 40.
 JR (Thwaites), I, 66, 76–80, “La conversion des sauvages”; 168–70; II, 26, 230; IV, 26.
 Lescarbot, Histoire (Tross), II, 426 f., 479–83, 521, 544–46, et passim; III, 17, “Les Muses de la Nouvelle-France.”
 Sagard, Histoire du Canada (Tross), I, 67, 243; IV, 859–61, 891.